bwei98/diplomacy/README.md

     -t, --trace <tracefile>: name trace to execute
     -v, --verbose: print moves, requests, and gamestate in each iteration; default is off; forced on if no trace is provided

+### Using a subset of the current available map (full and UK-only are the current coded options)

+To change the map
+    In Diplomacy.java:
+        Change numCountries
+        Call the approriate initialization method in init (create one if necessary) Comment out the unused countries
+    In Map.java:
+        Change NUM_TERRITORIES

 ### Known bugs:
 Traces and verbosity has NOT been implemented with builds and retreats